New Grading Model Overview- Updated

 5–15 minutes late

-Significantly late; meaningful portion of meeting time is lost
+Significantly late; portion of meeting time is lost

 0.5 / 2